abhiTronix/vidgear/README.md

 #### What does it do?

-> *"VidGear can read, write, process, send & receive video frames from/to various devices in real-time."*
+> *"VidGear can read, write, process, send & receive video files/frames/streams from/to various devices in real-time."*

 #### What is its purpose?

+> *"Write Less and Accomplish More"* — **VidGear's Motto**

 > *"Built with simplicity in mind, VidGear lets programmers and software developers to easily integrate and perform complex Video Processing tasks in their existing or new applications, in just a [few lines of code][switch_from_cv].
 Beneficial for both, if you're new to programming with Python language or already a pro at it."*

 &nbsp;